Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Conclusion

 We derived the kinematic and chemical properties of \andxviii\@. \andxviii\ is a dispersion-supported spheroidal galaxy.
 Sharp truncation in the [Fe/H] distribution might indicate sudden gas stripping, such as ram pressure during a close passage by M31.
 The \alphafe--\feh\ diagram is consistent with the extended (but now quenched) SFH found by \citet{mak17}.
 We considered three possible theories of \andxviii's origin: \begin{enumerate} \item \andxviii\ is a backsplash galaxy that once passed close to M31.
 With a small enough (yet unknown) tangential velocity, its radial velocity relative to M31 indicates that it is bound to M31.
 The position on the luminosity--metallicity diagram suggests past tidal interaction, which would have led to gas loss and would have truncated the SFH\@. \item \andxviii\ is the result of the merger of two comparably sized dwarf galaxies.
 Its velocity dispersion gradient and metallicity gradient are well explained by this type of interaction. \item Because isolated dwarf galaxies are rarely quenched, it is plausible that past environmental interaction rather than internal feedback quenched \andxviii\ \citep[e.g.,][]{wei11}.
 Nonetheless, we cannot rule out that \andxviii\ quenched itself without stronger evidence of past environmental interactions. \end{enumerate}

 The observed orbital energy of \andxviii\ is consistent with the backsplash hypothesis.
 Alternatively, the SFH and metallicity gradient are consistent with the merger hypothesis.
-The inconsistency of both suggestions could mean that internal processes reason for the expected gas loss, after all.
-Measuring a proper motion could disprove the backsplash hypothesis by proving that \andxviii\ is unbound to M31.
+The inconsistency of both suggestions could mean that internal processes account for the expected gas loss, after all.
+Measuring a proper motion could disprove the backsplash hypothesis by proving that \andxviii\ is not bound to M31.

-We conclude that the balance of the evidence slightly favors a backsplash origin to \andxviii, which is weakly associated (using \citepossalt{tey12} terminology) with M31.
+We conclude that the balance of the evidence slightly favors a backsplash origin to \andxviii, which is weakly associated (using the terminology of \citet{tey12}) with M31.
 Its passage through M31 could have happened about 10~Gyr ago.
 Instead of quenching all star formation as it passed through the host galaxy, it first intensified star formation and later lost its gas.

-Overall, some of the evidence we presented supports each of the above three hypotheses, and some of it is mildly inconsistent with each of them.
+Overall, some of the evidence we have presented supports each of the above three hypotheses, and some of it is mildly inconsistent with each of them.
 Additional data -- especially deeper, second-epoch space-based imaging taken about a decade after the first-epoch HST imaging -- will help resolve how \andxviii\ became an unusually quiescent yet isolated dwarf galaxy.

 {\it Facilities}: Keck:II(DEIMOS), Mayall (MOSAIC-1 wide-field camera).

 {\it Software}: astropy \citep{ast13, ast18, ast22}, corner \citep{for16}, emcee \citep{for13}, matplotlib \citep{hun07}, numpy \citep{van11}, scipy \citep{vir20}, DAOPHOT \citep{1987PASP...99..191S}, DAOGROW \citep{1990PASP..102..932S}, ALLFRAME \citep{1994PASP..106..250S}.